 Play a game

-With a partner or in a small group students can answer a Would You Rather Question then roll a dice to move around a game board.
-This is a fun way for English Language Learners to practice their speaking skills.
+With a partner or in a small group students can answer a would you rather question then roll a dice to move around a game board.
+This is a fun way for English Language Learners to practice their speaking skills with the added excitement of a game.